cucumber/cucumber-jvm/CONTRIBUTING.md

 * When you send a [pull requests](https://help.github.com/articles/using-pull-requests), please include tests to go along with it.
 * Want to paste some code or output?
 Put \`\`\` on a line above and below your code/output.
-See [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown)'s *Fenced Code Blocks* for details.
+See [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown)'s *Fenced Code Blocks* for details.

 ## Formatting Java